-thanks to the pandemic!
-But with your new purchase, you’ll want to be sure to protect it with the smartest extended warranty
+Have you recently purchased a new Peloton system?
+If so, you’re not alone.
+Peloton is one of the most popular at-home gym systems.
+But with your new purchase, you’ll want to be sure to cover it with the smartest protection plan

 you can get.
 Even high-end brands like Peloton carry some risk, considering all the cables, belts, electronics, moving parts and high-stress points involved.

 That said, some readers might not be familiar with Peloton.
 Below, you’ll find an introduction to Peloton and a few of the company's flagship products.
 Then you’ll see a guide on how to choose the best protection plan for your Peloton.